meltano/meltano/docs/src/_tutorials/jupyter.md

 ---
-title: How to use jupyter with Meltano
+title: How to use Jupyter with Meltano
 description: Using jupyter Python notebook as transformation tooling or to run analyses across your meltano maintained data.
 layout: doc
 weight: 4